General Account

 - Does Neon Pay process split payments?

-- How do I see the history of a transaction in Neon Pay?
+- How do I see the history of a charge in Neon Pay?

 - How long do refunds take to process?